SkoolNotes/Taproot/2020HIST201/Kbe20hist201floSummarizedOttomanEmpireVideo.md

 - state sanctioned fracturside?
 - Didn't break a church
 - Istanbul comes from greek meaning "to go to the city"
+- Later conquered south
+	- But then portugul went around africa

 ---